bonomani/devmon/docs/TEMPLATES.md

 ### STATISTIC transform
 This transformation computes statistics.
-The result type is a non-repeater.
+The result type is a `non-repeater`.

 Example:
 The average temperature in a device with multiple temperature sensors is to be monitored, the